 Avoiding credit card fraud

-Learn to recognize the warning signs for credit card fraud and follow these card acceptance guidelines.
+Learn to detect the warning signs of credit card fraud and follow these card acceptance guidelines.
 They'll help you to reduce your risk of card acceptance fraud.

 Fraud comes in many forms and hurts merchants of all sizes.
 Whether you have a brick and mortar business, an ecommerce site, or a combination, you’re at risk for fraud.
-While many providers, including Vantiv, monitor merchant accounts for signs of fraud, you and your employees are your business’ first line of defense.
-Read the following tips and guidelines to help protect your business.
+While many providers, including Vantiv, monitor merchant accounts to detect signs of fraud, you and your employees are your business’ first line of defense.
+Read the following tips and guidelines to ensure secure credit card processing and help protect your business.

 Don't be bullied